DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 A deployment feature has been integrated in the vehicle lifecycle demo to deploy the XOM and the Decision Services through the Blockchain.

 To deploy the XOM throught the Blockchain, you should perform the following actions:
-- in Rule Designer, you need to generate the XOM (and the Ruleapp):
+- In Rule Designer, you need to generate the XOM (and the Ruleapp):
-  - right click on the 'deployment/deployer' file in the 'vehicle-lifecycle-decision-service' project explorer and select 'Rule Execution Server / Deploy ...'
+  - Right click on the `deployment/deployer` file in the `vehicle-lifecycle-decision-service` project explorer and select "Rule Execution Server / Deploy ...".
+This operation generate a `vehicle_lifecycle_ds.jar` in the `output` directory.
-        - this operation generate a 'vehicle_lifecycle_ds.jar' in the 'output' directory
+  - Right click on the `deployment/deployer` file in the `vehicle-lifecycle-decision-service` project explorer and select "Rule Execution Server / Deploy XOM ...".
+This operation generate a `vehicle-lifecycle-xom.zip` in the `output` directory
-  - right click on the 'deployment/deployer' file in the 'vehicle-lifecycle-decision-service' project explorer and select 'Rule Execution Server / Deploy XOM ...'
+- Go to `vehicle-lifecyle-cli` directory

-        - this operation generate a 'vehicle-lifecycle-xom.zip' in the 'output' directory
+&lt;FIRST TIME ONLY&gt;

-- go to 'vehicle-lifecyle-cli' directory
+- The first time you need to perform: `npm install`

-  - Note: the first time you need to perform: 'npm install'
+&lt;FIRST TIME ONLY&gt;

-- enter: 'npm run deployXom'
+- Enter: `npm run deployXom`

 This operation needs to be done each time you modify the XOM of the decision service.

-Refer to the README in 'vehicle-lifecycle-cli' directory for more information about this command.
+Refer to the README in `vehicle-lifecycle-cli` directory for more information about this command.

 # 7/ Deploying the Decision Service